This 1 Finance Stock Could Beat Earnings: Why It Should Be on Your Radar

 Most stocks, about 60%, fall into the #3 (Hold) category, and they are expected to perform in-line with the broader market.
 Stocks with a #2 (Buy) and #1 (Strong Buy) rating, or the top 15% and top 5% of stocks, respectively, should outperform the market, with Strong Buy stocks outperforming more than any other rank.

-Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
-Store Capital (STOR) earns a #2 (Buy) right now and its Most Accurate Estimate sits at $0.50 a share, just 13 days from its upcoming earnings release on February 23, 2022.
+The final step today is to look at a stock that meets our ESP qualifications.
+Newmark Group (NMRK) earns a #2 (Buy) three days from its next quarterly earnings release on February 11, 2022, and its Most Accurate Estimate comes in at $0.58 a share.

-By taking the percentage difference between the $0.50 Most Accurate Estimate and the $0.49 Zacks Consensus Estimate, Store Capital has an Earnings ESP of 1.45%.
-Investors should also know that STOR is just one of a large group of stocks with positive ESPs.
+By taking the percentage difference between the $0.58 Most Accurate Estimate and the $0.55 Zacks Consensus Estimate, Newmark Group has an Earnings ESP of 5.46%.
+Investors should also know that NMRK is just one of a large group of stocks with positive ESPs.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported